 The major credit reporting agencies — Equifax, Experian and TransUnion — are required by law to provide you with one free credit report each year.
 You can obtain them at AnnualCreditReport.com but note that they are only credit reports.
 If you want free credit score information and credit reporting analysis, you have several options.
 Find out more by reading “6 Ways to Get Your Official FICO Credit Score for Free.”

 The downside to the DIY approach is that it doesn’t prevent fraud, it only catches it after the fact.
-Still, it will help you spot fraud in a timely fashion and do damage control.
+Still, it will help you spot fraud in a timely fashion so you can do damage control.

 So, if someone opens something in your name, you’ll know within a few weeks and can act accordingly.

-The biggest drawback is that credit monitoring companies, like DIY credit monitoring, don’t prevent fraud from happening.
+The biggest drawback is that credit monitoring companies don’t prevent fraud from happening.
 They simply notify you after the fact.
-Additionally, you’re paying for something you could do yourself.
+Additionally, you’re paying for something you can do yourself.